Glory-AI/linux-systems-for-robotics/linux-notes/filesystem.md

 This contains device files in Linux that bridges hardware and software i.e. acts as an interface between them.
-These include terminal devices, USB, or any device attached to the system. if you plug in a new webcam or a USB pendrive into your machine, a new device entry will automatically pop up
+These include terminal devices, USB, or any device attached to the system. if you plug in a new webcam or a USB pendrive into your machine, a new device entry will automatically pop up.
 Examples: /dev/tty1, /dev/usbmon0